danilgotvyansky/grafana_onepage_project/README.md

 \* `latest-app` tag is used because later there custom images of other services might be built in future.

-**CD** part will be creates later once there will be public hosting of this project.
+**CD** part will be created later once there will be public hosting of this project.